tannewt/wa-law.org/site/org/energy_northwest/README.md

 ### [HB 2090](/bill/2025-26/hb/2090/) - Integrating advanced nuclear energy into the state energy strategy. 👍2
 * 👍 Greg Cullen

+### [HB 2100](/bill/2025-26/hb/2100/) - Enacting an excise tax on large operating companies on the amount of payroll expenses above the minimum wage threshold of the additional medicare tax to fund services to benefit Washingtonians and establishing the Well Washington fund account.  👎1

 ### [HB 2103](/bill/2025-26/hb/2103/) - Authorizing certain public entities to contract for the capability of renewable or nonemitting electric generation projects. 👍1
 * 👍 Daniel Himebaugh

+### [HB 2198](/bill/2025-26/hb/2198/) - Improving regulatory efficiency by integrating executive order 25-03, concerning permitting and licensing processes, into chapter 43.42A RCW. 👍1

 ### [SB 5036](/bill/2025-26/sb/5036/) - Statewide emissions data 👍1